PofE 024: Warning! Following Benjamin Franklin's Productivity Secrets Will Increase Your Effectiveness!

 * Born on January 17, 1706 (or according to O.S.
 January 6, 1705) [Link to Old Style below.
 Very interesting.]
 Died April 17, 1790.

-* Benjamin is the eighth child of his father’s second wife, the tenth boy, and the last boy among seventeen children.
-(Four from the first wife of Josiah Franklin, and thirteen from the second wife.)
+* Benjamin was the eighth child of his father’s second wife, the tenth boy, and the last boy among seventeen children.
+(Four from the first wife, Josiah Franklin, and thirteen from the second wife.)

 * Could only go to school for two years because his parents didn’t have enough money.
 Attended Boston Latin School but didn’t graduate.

 * He stopped going to school at the age of ten but continued his education by reading.